Gilgamech/website/Gillogisms.md

 1. I've been godawful at video games for longer than most people have been alive.
 1. I've never had Chick-Fil-A because the only thing I know about them are their politics.
 They're a political group to me, not a source of food.
 When it's lunchtime, I think of, like, Subway or Taco Bell or a local burger place - not the RNC or DNC, and likewise not Chick-Fil-A.
 1. If governments want to get money from people, they first must give money to people.- 2023
 1. If I control you, then I might be able to protect you.
-But if I control myself, then I can protect you <strong>and</strong> protect myself. - 2017
+But if I control myself, then I can protect you *and* protect myself. - 2017
 1. If I put these out of my sight, then they will join me and be out of my mind. - 2022
 1. If it's too secret for Congress to know about, then it's too secret for my tax dollars to fund. - 2022
 1. If not us, who?
 If not now, when? - ACA, 2008 (This cost the healthy author tens of thousands of dollars in unnecessary medical insurance or penalties.)